 Only one trial end shall be played.

 When preparing the fixture schedule the League may take into consideration the dates of any independently organised Bowls Tournament.
-No such consideration will however be afforded to a Club organised Bowls Tournament].
+No such consideration will however be afforded to a Club organised Bowls Tournament.
 After the fixture schedules have been issued matches can, subject to mutual agreement of the two Captains, be re-arranged before the 30th April, to be played at any time during the season but not later than fourteen days of the scheduled date.
 The new date must be advised to the Hon.
 Competition Secretary in writing.
 Once agreed the match cannot then be changed except due to extreme weather conditions.
 No matches, except in the case of Rules 9[C] “green unfit for play” and [D] in relation to a terminated match on the last day of the season, shall be played after the final date of the scheduled league programme for their Division.
+The fixture list includes a ‘free’ Tuesday after the penultimate and before the final game of the season, on which postponed games shall be played.
 Failure to complete a match within the scheduled time scale will result in no points being awarded.

 D] The Home Team Captain shall inform the opposition Captain that he considers the green and surrounds are unfit for play, at least 2hrs before the scheduled start time.